andreasVelo/es1-worklife-agent-release/README.md

 ## Troubleshooting

-1. ZKTECO cloxk is not registered to Agent
+1. ZKTECO clock is not registered to the Agent

-   Check tha no other appication is using the port 8081 netstat -aon | findstr :8081 tasklist /FI "PID eq <PID>"
+   Check that no other appication is using the port 8081 netstat -aon | findstr :8081 tasklist /FI "PID eq <PID>"